CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

-## Task 2: Create a Azure AI Document Intelligence resource
+## Task 2: Create an Azure AI Document Intelligence resource

 In this task, you will learn how to create an Azure AI Document Intelligence resource in the Azure portal to use the Form Recognizer service.